ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 8. Analytics and Audit Logs [**[↑]**](#table-of-content)
 ## 9. Data Security [**[↑]**](#table-of-content)
+Registration client integrates with Trusted Platform Model (TPM) data integrity.
+For enhanced security and integrity purposes, data captured from individuals are saved securely in local system and then shared to server.
+The details saved locally would be encrypted.
+DataBase encryption is also mandatory.

+MOSIP performs the following:

+1. Signing the data (This process is called as Signature) using Private Key provided by the TPM
+   * This process will ensure that the request to the server has been dispatched from a registered or trusted registration client machine
+2. Validate the signature against the actual data using the Public Key or Public Part.
+The application does not connect or access the underlying TPM to validate the Signature.
+This validation ensures that the request is from a registered or trusted registration client machine
+1. Encrypt and decrypt the data using RSA algorithm in TPM

 ### 9.1 Key Management [**[↑]**](#table-of-content)

+The data captured and stored in to the client machine during different process [such as new registration, update UIN, lost UIN, pre-registration] will be encrypted with the different set of keys.
+The keys have a different set of expiry policies and based on which it will be refreshed.
+The keys are securely managed into the database.
 ## 10. Software Version Upgrade [**[↑]**](#table-of-content)

+#### A. Registration Officer or Supervisor can download and unzip the client application set up kit

+Initial installation of the client software on a particular machine, supervisor or registration officer will download an installable software (setup kit) from an admin portal.
+Then unzip the setup kit and install it in the client machine.

+When a Registration Officer or Supervisor opts to download setup kit and selects the OS-specific setup kit to download, the system allows the user to download the setup kit to the storage location chosen by the user

+1. User then unzips the setup kit.
+1. Extract the files and folders from the zip file to a chosen location.
+1. Allows user to verify that the files and folder structure are as described in the design document.
+1. System captures and stores the download transaction details for audit purpose (except PII data).

+#### B. Update the client software from the server
+If a software update is available, then the system will give a supervisor or registration officer a choice to either update immediately or later.
+If the maximum number of days without software update has been exceeded, then the system will force a user to update the software.

+ it is automatically downloaded and installed as a part of the startup process.

+The system follows the following steps during the update process:
+1. Checks for updates during start up.
+1. The client must be online to check for updates.
+1. If an update is available, downloads and installs it automatically and launch the application.
+1. If no updates are available, launches the application.
+1. The updates are downloaded as patch updates.
+1. When installation is in progress, the user cannot perform any action on the client.
+1. Once installation is completed, the user can start working on the client.
+1. If update is not successful, the client returns to its earlier version.
+1. The client is locked for registration if x days (configuration setting) have passed since the last check for updates.
+1. System captures and stores the transaction details for audit purpose (except PII data).

 ## 11. Clean up [**[↑]**](#table-of-content)
 ### 11.1 Data retention policies [**[↑]**](#table-of-content)
 ### 11.2 Machine Retirement [**[↑]**](#table-of-content)